-These five tips are not all you need to know to stand out from the competition and profit.
-There are other very talented artists out there vying for your clients, so to;
+There are MANY other very talented artists vying for your clients, so to;

 NARROW YOUR OUTPUT

 Artists are blessed with the ability to do pretty much everything and believe us, they try to.
 However, if you’re working in fiber but also trying your hand in ceramics or you’re an industrial designer who feels the need to cast table top pieces and also hand build work for private clients, think again.